ZentaChain/Zentachain/README.md

 ------------

-##### What makes ZentaChain awesome?
+##### What makes Zentachain awesome?

-*ZentDapp: Designed for decentralized privacy services* *Zenta enables users to build and host dApps within the ecosystem.
-All the running dApps will* *be anonymous and secure by design, no record of users and linked transactions will be stored* *within the platform.
-To prove and demonstrate the capabilities of ZentaChain, the team* *introduces a decentralized ultra secure messenger*
+*Designed for decentralized privacy services.
+All the running dApps will be anonymous and secure by design, no record of users and* *linked transactions will be stored within the platform.
+To prove and demonstrate the capabilities of Zentachain, the team introduces a* *decentralized ultra-secure messenger*

 ------------